 We have taken the value of these guarantees into account when performing our ratings.
 We begin with assessing the overall ratings for each group.
 We have then rated each subsidiary to take into account the value of the guarantees.
 The subsidiaries have lower overall scores than for the holding group.
 The reason is that there is always a risk that the guarantees are not honoured in the future, either for technical, legal or financial reasons.
 Our score haircut reflects these extra risks, compared to owning a direct loan issued by each holding company.

 For the holding groups that are providing group support, or not receiving any group support, we have calculated their score out of 80 on the four primary rating factors of profit, capital, size and track record.
 We have then scaled this score up to generate a score out of 100 (for example a 60/80 score would be shown as a total score of 75/100).

 Since the outbreak of COVID-19 Peerberry investors have been reporting a good experience, with no delays to withdrawals, or unexpected increases in default rates.
-Availability of loans has been falling as the loan originators have been reducing the volume of new loans they issue.
-We recently interviewed the CEO of Aventus Group, which you can read here.
+While the loan originators sensibly cut back on lending significantly during the middle of 2020, volumes have since grown significantly as they have taken advantage of reduced competition in key markets.
+Availability of loans has increased, although interest rates have been falling as investor demand has been strong.
+Last year we interviewed the CEO of Aventus Group about his response to Covid-19, which you can read here.

 Peerberry lenders - key financial information